Super Smash Bros. Ultimate: Gameplay

 Super Smash Bros.
 Ultimate is a platform fighter for up to eight players in which characters from Nintendo games and third-party franchises fight to knock each other out of an arena.
 Each player has a percentage meter that increases as they take damage, representing the amount of knockback they take from attacks; the higher a character's percent, the easier it is to launch them into the air and out of the arena.
 Standard battles use one of three victory conditions: Timed, where players aim to earn the most KOs within a time limit; Stock, where each player or team has a set number of lives and aims to be the last player standing; and Stamina, in which the percentage meter is replaced with a measure of hit points that opponents try to reduce to zero to win.
 Players can adjust the rules to their liking and save them as presets for future matches.

 Players have the option to enable various items to spawn at random during battle, which can be picked up and used in various ways to grant them an advantage; for instance, Poké Balls and Assist Trophies respectively summon Pokémon and other non-playable characters to assist the user in battle.
 In Timed matches, certain Assist Trophies can be attacked and defeated to earn points.
 Each character also possesses a powerful Final Smash attack, which can be performed either by obtaining a Smash Ball or by filling up a special meter, either of which can be toggled on and off.
 The base game features 103 different stages (plus one additional stage added in a free update), with additional stages being bundled alongside DLC fighters.
 Most stages have dynamic elements and hazards that can be toggled on or off in the rules, and each stage has an alternative Battlefield and Omega form with standardized layouts.
 A new feature called Stage Morph allows players to select two stages that the game alternates between at certain intervals during a match.
 Other tweaks include new icons and gauges for character-specific abilities, such as Cloud's Limit gauge.

 In addition to returning modes such as Classic, Special Smash, and Home-Run Contest, Ultimate adds new modes.
-These are Smashdown, where each character can only be played once; Squad Strike, where players battle in teams of multiple characters; and Tourney, a tournament mode that allows up to 32 players to battle in playoff brackets.
+These are Smashdown, where each character can only be played once; Squad Strike, where players battle in teams of either 3 or 5 characters; and Tourney, a tournament mode that allows up to 32 players to battle in playoff brackets.